lizhicun/project/README.md

 <a name="tusimple.octodrill.CreateTagResponse"></a>

 ### CreateTagResponse
+Response of CreateTag.
-## Note:
+#### Note:
 * If the tag.id is not empty, The value of the tag.ID will be ignored.
 * If the tag.name already exists, codes.AlreadyExists will be returned.
-* If the tag.parent_id not exists,
-* codes.InvalidArgument will be returned.If the tag.parent_id is deleted,
+* If the tag.parent_id not exists, codes.InvalidArgument will be returned.
-* codes.InvalidArgument will be returned.
+* If the tag.parent_id is deleted, codes.InvalidArgument will be returned.

 | Field | Type | Label | Description |